na-na-hi/renget/archive/pcrgjpstartguide.md

 **Akino & Saren Duo** - Good utility with heal and self buffs, can add good damage and solo carry fights with 4 supports.
 Very useful in end game content so far.
 No Unique Equip
 **Princess Kyaru** - Fantastic magic damage dealer that nukes a single target.
 Has a Unique Equip that requires max investment.
 Can stomp lower level Arena and tank break hard.
 **Misora** - A good magic damage dealer, being very useful in Dungeons such as EX6.
 Good CB usage in April, needs more continued usage to stay relevant or move up in worth.
+**Princess Rei** - Good multi-target, physical damage dealer that needs to crit for max damage.
+Has UE.
+Can do well in low level Arena, with enough TP charging and against multi-target bosses.

 ### ->B Tier - Good for low level players, growing into niche usage Max level choices<-
 **Princess Pecorine** - Fantastic for tanking things that only hit your 1st position unit, but lacks a taunt to save backline units from being targeted.
 Made worse by the fact that you can borrow max level units in story from friends, but her niche there makes her very useable.
 Due to the TP Changes, she's an Arena monster.
 Especially at lower level.
 **Princess Kokkoro** - Great utility, party wide buffs/debuffs to enemies.
 Can still be used in higher level content, excellent pickup on your way.
-**Princess Rei** - Good multi-target, physical damage dealer that needs to crit for max damage.
-No Unique Equip yet.
-Can do well in low level Arena, with enough TP charging.
 **Homare** - Pairs very well with Neneka, great damage dealer and magic damage enhancer.
 No Unique Equip yet.
 **Ranpha** - Good magic damage dealer, can spawn her dragon to help tank and deal even more damage.
 Good at higher levels, but still nice for lower levels.
 No Unique Equip yet.